Weaver’s Knot, Sheet Bend

 Portrait of a Southern Sky

-A portrait of the heavens on a catenary dome of fabric, this work depicts the sky above the antipode (location on the opposite side of the globe) of Minneapolis.
-The work is located atop a seven story glass tower at where it functions as an urban-scaled mirror-ball, reflecting light by way of more than 500,000 “stars” made of mirror polished aluminum.
-To embroider and sew it required the dexterity and skill of a couturier.
+A portrait of the heavens rendered on a catenary dome of fabric, this work depicts the sky above the antipode of Minneapolis.
+Suspended atop a seven-story glass tower, it functions as an urban-scaled mirror ball, reflecting light by way of more than 500,000 stars made of mirror-polished aluminum.

 Pour Me Another

-This site-specific commission was an open-ended playscape.
-It explored non-conventional uses of materials, experimenting with “the pour” technique.
-Tinted urethane foam was layered to create vibrant, monumental structures with smooth, colorful interiors and textured exteriors, balancing control and spontaneity.
+This site-specific playscape for all ages explores non-conventional uses of material through the technique of the pour.
+Tinted urethane foam, layered and cast in place, produces monumental structures with smooth, colorful interiors and textured exteriors, balancing control and spontaneity.

 Winner of the American Architecture Award in 2024